Xyinkl/MeowWiki/Cats_Protection_Essential_Guide/EG12_Indoor_and_outdoor_cats.md

 . escape – keeping windows and doors shut to prevent an indoor cat escaping can be difficult in busy households.
 If the cat does get out, they’ll be highly stressed and disorientated as they’ll have no experience of the outdoor environment.
 It is recommended that you microchip your cat, even if they live indoors to increase the chance of them being reunited with you if they go missing

-Enhancing and maximising the indoor environment for all cats
+Enhancing and maximising the indoor environment for all cats 提升多猫家庭的室内环境

 Cats should be provided with a stimulating and safe indoor environment, whether they go outside or not.
 If your cat is solely kept indoors, then this is particularly essential.
 If you have more than one cat, offer enough resources in different locations where your cats can eat, drink, toilet, rest and hide.
 See Cats Protection’s Essential Guide: Cats living together for further guidance.

-Feeding and drinking
+Feeding and drinking 喂食以及饮水

 Cats like to eat and drink away from their litter tray, as understandably, it’s more hygienic.
 However, many people don’t realise that cats also like to have each of their food and water bowls in separate places too.
 This stems back to the cat’s evolutionary past, when they would eat in a different area to avoid contaminating their drinking source with the remains of their prey.

 Avoid putting food and water bowls next to each other.
 Eating and drinking can be vulnerable activities for a cat – so try placing bowls slightly away from the wall, so that a cat can sit with their back to the wall and view their surroundings.
 Cats are all individuals and therefore have difference preferences for types of bowls, for example plastic, ceramic or metal bowls.

-Play and exercise
+Play and exercise 玩耍以及锻炼

 Keep your cat amused with toys, climbing towers or activity centres.
 These can be bought or made – a cardboard box with holes cut into it or a ball of tin foil can be perfectly adequate.
 Play is more fun if you get involved too – you can use fishing rod toys with feathers on a string to mimic their prey!
 Opportunities to exhibit hunting behaviour are often triggered by toys which move and attract the cat’s attention.
 Older cats will love playing three or four times a day, but the type of play may need to be adapted to suit their needs and level of mobility.
 For more information see Cats Protection’s Essential Guide: Elderly cats.

 Younger cats will be happy to play 10 times a day or more.
 Very short games of one to two minutes are fine – cats use their energy in short bursts when hunting, so try to mimic this.
 Create interest at meal times by hiding biscuits around the house for your cat to find.
 Make a pyramid out of cardboard toilet roll tubes and hide food in the tubes, or use a puzzle ball.
 Swap toys around regularly to keep them interesting.

-Somewhere to hide
+Somewhere to hide 能隐藏的场所

 It is important to always provide your cat with an easily accessible place to hide which will help to make them feel safe and secure.
 A hiding place can be something as simple as a cardboard box on its side, or upside down with large holes for access.
 Alternatively, you could purchase an igloo style cat bed, or offer space under the bed or in a wardrobe with the door left ajar.
 The cat shouldn’t be disturbed while they are hiding.

-Somewhere to get up high
+Somewhere to get up high 能够登高的场所

 Cats feel safer if they can view their surroundings from a height and this also increases their territory by providing extra vertical space that they can use.
 This is a common coping mechanism for cats that feel anxious or fearful.
 You could place a cosy blanket on top of a wardrobe and provide access by placing a stool or similar item next to it.
 Cats also love to sit on window sills and shelves.
 Extra consideration should be given to elderly cats.
 For more information see Cats Protection’s Essential Guide: Elderly cats.

-Sleeping
+Sleeping 休息

 On average, cats spend about 16 hours a day sleeping.
 Cats generally rest or sleep intermittently throughout the day and will prefer a warm, comfortable and safe place.
 There is a large range of cat beds available, including igloo beds, or hammocks for the radiator.
 A simple cardboard box with a blanket inside will also do the trick.

-Scratching and climbing
+Scratching and climbing 抓挠以及攀爬

 A scratching post will provide exercise, claw maintenance and a focal point for your cat to express this natural behaviour – it will help protect your furniture too.
 Cats like to stretch and scratch after they wake up, so try placing the scratching post near where they sleep.
 A good scratching post has the following features: